 When we started our orthodontic clinic in Park Slope, we instantly fell in love with Brooklyn.
 It’s such a vibrant, exciting place to live and work.
 We wanted to learn more about our favorite borough, so we did some research at Fresh Orthodontics to uncover fun facts ranging from tidbits about Brooklyn history to surprising revelations.
 Ready to dominate trivia night?
 Here’s our favorite interesting facts about Brooklyn, New York!

 1. If the borough of Brooklyn were a city on its own, it would be the fourth largest in the United States by population.
 More than 2.5 million people currently call Brooklyn home.

 2. Brooklyn may be considered part of New York City but geographically it’s actually located on Long Island.3.
 Elvis served in the military during World War II.
 He departed for his 18-month service from the Brooklyn Army Terminal.

 4. We can’t have a compilation of fun facts about Brooklyn without a Brooklyn Bridge fact.
 When it’s super cold out, the Brooklyn Bridge rises approximately three inches.
 This is because the cables contract and expand.5.
 One of the historic brownstones in Brooklyn Heights isn’t actually a house at all.
-The three-story townhouse at 58 Joralemon Street is a just a façade.
-It’s a subway ventilator and hidden emergency exit.
+The three-story townhouse at 58 Joralemon Street is just a façade.
+It’s a subway ventilator and a hidden emergency exit.

 6. On December 6, 1960, two airplanes collided in mid-air above Park Slope in what is known as the “Park Slope Plane Crash.